LBJ Express Project Overview

 To accommodate the increased traffic, the total 17-mile LBJ Express project incorporates dramatic improvements to I-635 and I-35E in Dallas County.
 This innovative project features rebuilt general highway lanes, a continuous frontage road system, and 13.3 miles of TEXpress Lanes.

-Is 635 East part of the LBJ Express project?
+Is I-635 East (segments east of Greenville Avenue) part of the LBJ Express project?

-No. The 635 East project, which consists of HOV lanes on I-635 / LBJ Freeway, is managed by the Texas Department of Transportation.
-It begins at the eastern boundary of the LBJ Express project, near US 75, and extends to I-30.
+No. The 635 East project*, which consists of the 635 East TEXpress Lanes on I-635 / LBJ Freeway, is managed by the Texas Department of Transportation.
+It begins at the eastern boundary of the LBJ Express project (Greenville Ave), near US 75, and extends to I-30.

-*Starting April 27, 2020, initial construction began on the TxDOT 635 East Project.
-As part of this construction, the 635 HOV/Express Lanes (from US 75 to I-30) will close until the end of the project in late 2024.
+*Beginning spring 2020, construction began on the TxDOT 635 East Project.
+As part of this construction, the 635 HOV/Express Lanes (from US 75 to I-30) will close until the end of the project in 2025.
 At that time, they will re-open as Managed Toll (TEXpress) Lanes.
+You can find updates on this project here.

 How much has LBJ Infrastructure Group invested in the LBJ Express project?